 - 1. Select the ID of the terminal you want to load with software.
 If applicable, select the Broadcast option to select multiple terminals. - 2.
-Click the Select File button and use the file browser window to locate the correct download file for the ATM. - 3.
+Click the Select File button and use the file brows-

+- er window to locate the correct download file for the ATM. - 3.
 Choose the appropriate download options, as applicable. - 4.
 Click the Send File button.
-When the call scheduling window appears, schedule a time for the download and click the OK button.
+When the call scheduling window appears, schedule a time for the download and click the OK button. - 5.
+Triton Connect 6.2 SP1: Verifies the X3-based terminal has at least twice the load file's size in free memory.